 From what I could experience, ferries in Greece worked pretty well and some of them are enjoyable experiences.
 Don’t expect any luxury, but hit the outdoor deck and enjoy the sea breeze.
 You’ll be fine.

-If you plan to visit the Greek islands for winter holidays, there are ferries operating all year round.
+If you plan to visit the Greek islands for winter holidays, the good news is that there are ferries operating all year round.
 That said, some schedules and ferry connections stop after the middle starting from October and most ferries depart from Piraeus port.

 My experience getting to Koufonisia

-Bought my tickets online via Ferries in Greece, with a couple weeks in advance.
+Bought my tickets online, with a couple weeks in advance.
 I arrived Koufonisia coming on a SeaJets ferry from Santorini-Thira port.
 The ferry did a couple of quick stops along the way – in Amorgos island – which actually was quite pleasant as the views are beautiful.

 Online SeaJets reviews talk about the constant delays and how they treat people like “cattle”.
 Maybe I was lucky but I feel it was pretty decent.
 While it was not by any means a luxury experience, the seats were comfortable and it even got on time to the destination.
 Can’t complain!